 The game has been saved off in the GAME directory created from the INSTALL procedure.
-To load the game, enter the GAME directory and type BARDGAME<enter>.
+To load the game, enter the GAME directory and type BARDGAME and then press Enter.

 You will be asked some general SETUP questions, and then enter the GUILD.